 my picture taken in photo opportunities or giving speeches.”

 That’s correct.
 Ray-Gun estimated he participated in 40,000 photo sessions

-during his presidency which came to about 15 a working day.
+during his presidency which came to about 15 each working day.

-(In a fitting footnote after Ray-Gun retired — but not
+In a fitting footnote after Ray-Gun retired, but not before “suggesting”

 into an infinite array of satellite transmitters.

 No chance of dissent here.
 Employing Mardi Gras Krewe of